 Hating CR for Taking A Sponsored Gig

 When you look at it as “CR Partners with Wendy’s, notorious Fair Food Holdout and Trump donor shit lords to create tabletop RPG about spicy nugget adventures.” then I suppose it doesn’t look great.
 I get that.
 But hey, fuck Trump.
 Fuck not paying workers better, fuck refusing to align with the CIW just so you can save money on tomatoes.
 Fuck Wendy’s.
 Fuck the rampant over-commercialization of everything.
 Fuck all of it.
 But fuck Critical Role?
 Really?
 It’s as if some folks out there are envisioning Matt Mercer lying in bed on a pile of ill-gotten Wendy’s cash, smoking a cigar wrapped in workman’s comp claims next to some hedge fund Trump cultist.
 He’s everyone’s fucking hero right?
 Matt Mercer, praise be unto him!
 He saved Dungeons & Dragons!
 He gets paid to be in on a cheeseburger RPG goof and all his goodwill gets tossed out the window?
 Because the CR folks decided to get paid for doing what they do best?
 ENTERTAINING PEOPLE?
-I watched the stream okay, it was actually pretty great.
+I watched part of the stream okay, it was actually entertaining.
 Don’t tell anyone.

 Critical Role is several steps removed from Trian Partners, the Trump-donor hedge fund who owns 12.5% of Wendy’s and its CEO Nelson Peltz himself.
 There are no writing credits in the Feast of Legends PDF (whoever wrote it btw, had a lot of fun doing it) and it was likely created by a PR / Marketing firm that Wendy’s hired.
 I doubt it was in-house.
 So should people be mad at the entire marketing firm / team?
 Or just the members that wrote this game?
 Should they be mad at the artists and layout folks who helped?
 The illustrators?
 Should they be mad at Wendy’s workers who are just trying to earn a living?
 Fuck.
 Working at Wendy’s isn’t “a living” for 85% of the people that work there either, and we all know that.
 So who deserves the anger here?
 I don’t think it’s any of the folks I just listed.